Echo-Ji/STDEN/README.md

 # STDEN

-This is pandaif.com in paper Towards Physics-guided Neural Networks for Traffic Flow Prediction.
+This is the implementation of Spatio-temporal Differential Equation Network (STDEN) in paper Towards Physics-guided Neural Networks for Traffic Flow Prediction.

 ## Requirement